 Violence Is Preventable Programs

-Violence is preventable (VIP) is a free, confidential, school-based violence prevention program for school age children and youth in grades K through 12 who have been exposed to violence.
+Violence is preventable (VIP) is a free, confidential, school-based violence prevention program for school age children and youth in grades K through 12 who have experienced violence.

 VIP programs link school districts and individual schools with PEACE programs.
-Through these links schools and PEACE programs work together to ensure that children and youth who have been impacted by violence in their relationships receive the necessary support and services.
+Through these links schools and PEACE programs work together to ensure that children and youth who have been impacted by domestic violence receive the necessary support and services.
 VIP programs:

 - Increase awareness and knowledge of the effects that violence has on children and youth